Travelling Solo in Austria

 Austria is situated in Central Europe.
 Home to amazing art, classical music and stunning architecture Austria attracts many visitors from all around the globe, and especially those from Asia who come for the Sound of Music tours.

-You seriously need weeks to explore the best of Austria and you’ll never be short of a tour to go on either.
+You need weeks to explore the best of Austria and you’ll never be short of a tour to go on either.
 Whether you prefer sightseeing, trekking or skiing, Austria has so much to offer that you’ll be planning your second trip before you even leave.

 Start in Vienna, the capital and one of our favourite cities to see in Austria.
 Here you’ll find modern architecture, old taverns and coffee houses as well as tons of galleries and museums to look around.
 Museums Quartier Wien is where you’ll find most of the museums from classical to the modern.
 It’s a great place to chill and meet others with international students frequenting here.

 If you love music then you’ll love Salzburg, one of the best places in Austria to visit, and the birthplace of Mozart – the famous Austrian composer.
 It is said that Salzburg inspired his music and one of the things to do in Salzburg includes visiting his birthplace (which is now a museum) and his old residence.
-The city is a UNESCO World Heritage Site and one of our travel tips is to take a walking tour to explore this city that inspired Mozart.
+This city in Austria is a UNESCO World Heritage Site and one of our travel tips is to take a walking tour to explore this city that inspired Mozart.